elzelay/hello-world/README.md

 Initial repository on GitHub
 Hi Every Body
-I have made this commit to show you the purpose of my presence in GitHub I hope that it will help my to manage my work duties and personal duties as well Best wishes to you All
+I have made this commit to show you the purpose of my presence in GitHub I hope that it will help me to manage my work duties and personal duties as well Best wishes to you all